-- Integration with existing ERP systems and other software applications helps centralise data management, improve communication and collaboration, and ensure employees spend less time chasing down information and more time focused on their tasks.
+- Integration with existing ERP systems and other software applications helps centralize data management, improve communication and collaboration, and ensure employees spend less time chasing down information and more time focused on their tasks.

-- Templates used in contract management integration and supplier management modules make it easy for team members to auto-populate documents (including contracts) with accurate and complete supplier information, minimising the need for additional manual research while preserving legal and industry compliance.
+- Templates used in contract management integration and supplier management modules make it easy for team members to auto-populate documents (including contracts) with accurate and complete supplier information, minimizing the need for additional manual research while preserving legal and industry compliance.

 A Strong, Strategic Supply Chain